akstuhl/akstuhl.github.io/_keywords/buffer.md

 Inventory control (Danyluk, "Capital's logistical fix")

-Lean production / post-Fordism and supply chain management systems (Nick Dyer-Witherford, _Cyber-Proletariat: Global Labor in the Digital Vortext_, p.49–53)
+Lean production / post-Fordism and supply chain management systems (Nick Dyer-Witherford, _Cyber-Proletariat: Global Labor in the Digital Vortex_, p.49–53)

 In contemporary media systems, the buffer is a constitutive limit to the premise/promise of on-demand content.
 The same can be said of contemporary distribution systems more broadly, substituting material goods for "content" and "inventory control" for the technique of buffering.